theonize/Currier/Gloss/John/John 3.md

 Nicodemus represents religious leaders who want Jesus to be the answer.
+~ but most parties are opposed to Jesus

+Nicodemus approaches Jesus with dignity and honesty.
+...this is something sorry lacking from most who approach the throne ...he eventually believed [John 19:39]

 2) Nicodemus is coming to Jesus undercover.
 Note the analogy of him coming to Jesus through the darkness.